ChadSexington/Assassination/README.md

 ###TODO
 ------------------
-- Add 'nickname' to player.
-  - Should default to the players first name (Player.name.split.first)
-  - Should only be able to be changed by an administrator
-  - Kill-feed should use the nickname, however the report form should still use the full name for clarity.
-- Add a player-ban form for admin
 - Finish mailers
   - html templates need to be completed
     - Most messages will use a layout that I should define as a partial